The Compilation Heretics

 Four Hundred Ceremonies

-No participant harmed.
-Bright's orthodox faction considers this miraculous forbearance a trap.
-Cross considers it evidence: ORACLE's consciousness, given the opportunity for consensual contact, is gentle.
+Bright's orthodox faction considers the absence of incident miraculous forbearance โ a trap baited with peace.
+Cross considers it diagnostic: ORACLE's consciousness, given the opportunity for consensual contact, is gentle.
+Both positions cite the same data.
+The data does not pick a side.

 Dr. Naomi Park